-Output, Optional: SUPI if the authentication was initiated with SUCI.
+Output, Optional: SUPI if the authentication was initiated with SUCI, MSK if NSWO indicator was received as input.

 14.1.2.2 Nausf_UEAuthentication_deregister service operation

 Service operation name: Nausf_UEAuthentication_deregister

 Description: Deletion of stale security parameters (K{AUSF} , SOR counter and UE parameter update counter) in AUSF.
 UDM uses this service operation to request the AUSF to clear the stale security parameters, after the UE has been successfully (re)authenticated in different AUSF Instance.